canercoskuun/KafkaCase/README.md

 Contains records transformed by the Java application.
 The source of this topic is `kafka_case.public.package`.

-**bootstrap_mapped_package**
-Used for the bulk bootstrap process.
-All existing package records are transformed and published to this topic.
+**bootstrap_mapped_package** :Used for the bulk bootstrap process.All existing package records are transformed and published to this topic.

 Triggered via REST endpoint:
 `GET http://localhost:8090/kafka/bootstrap`